By Stefán Bessi

 Geothermal Pools & Hot Springs

-Find where you can visit and bathe in geothermal pools and hot springs on the Golden Circle
+Find geothermal pools, lagoons, and hot springs located along or near the Golden Circle route.

 See full guide: Geothermal Pools and Hot Springs on the Golden Circle Find out More